christophebe/generate-corpus/README.md

 });
 ```

+## Understanding the options

+In both previous examples, the options object contains differents parameters :
+1. host : the google domain (google.com, google.fr, ... ).
+Default value : google.com
+2. qs : it used to customize the search on google :
+   q   : it the serch keyword (replace spaces by +).
+   num : the number of the results.
+   For the other possibilities, see this document : https://moz.com/ugc/the-ultimate-guide-to-the-google-search-parameters.
+3. nbrGrams : the ngram compositions (could be a simple value of an array of ngrams, eg. : [1,2,3])
+4. withStopWords : if true, the lexical field will be made with the stop words
+5. language : the language iso code

-# Data structure
+## Data structure

-The generateCorpus function returns a map with a key matching to the word (or the ngram expression) and with a value based on the following structure :
+If the options.nbrGrams is a simple value , the generateCorpus function returns a map with a key matching to the word (or the ngram expression) and with a value based on the following structure :

  ```javascript
   {